mehrandvd/skunit/demos/Demo.TddShop/Demo.TddShop.Test/BrainTests/ShopBrain/Scenarios/AskMenu_Happy.md

 ## [USER]
-Hi there, What do you have to eat?
+Hi there, What do you have on menu?

 ## [AGENT]
 Pizza